 Similar to the proposed project, the Reduced Development Footprint Alternative would result in an increase in demand for public services due to the construction of residential uses on the project site.
 Specifically, this alternative would increase the demand for police and fire protection, school, park, and library services over existing conditions.
 Development under this alternative would still be required to pay applicable PFF and school fees, which would help offset demand for public services.
 Compared to the proposed project, fewer residents (44 compared to 512) and fewer students (5 compared to 39) would be generated since fewer residential units (14 compared to 165) would be constructed, and demand for public services would be reduced.
-As discussed in Section 3.10, Public Services, the proposed project, this alternative would result in decreased demand for public services.
+As discussed in Section 3.10, Public Services, the proposed project's public services impacts were determined to be less than significant.
+Compared to the proposed project, this alternative would result in decreased demand for public services.
 Impacts to public services would be less than significant under the Reduced Development Footprint Alternative.